moovweb/gvm/README.md

         -h,  --help               Display this message.

 ### A Note on Compiling Go 1.5+
 Go 1.5+ removed the C compilers from the toolchain and [replaced][compiler_note] them with one written in Go.
 Obviously, this creates a bootstrapping problem if you don't already have a working Go install.
 In order to compile Go 1.5+, make sure Go 1.4 is installed first.
+If Go 1.4 won't install try a later version (e.g. go1.5), just make sure you have the `-B` option after the version number.

 ```
 gvm install go1.4 -B
 gvm use go1.4
 export GOROOT_BOOTSTRAP=$GOROOT
-gvm install go1.5
+gvm install go1.7
 ```

 [compiler_note]: https://docs.google.com/document/d/1OaatvGhEAq7VseQ9kkavxKNAfepWy2yhPUBs96FGV28/edit